AberDerBart/mpdscheduler/README.md

-# fictional-potato
+# mpdScheduler

-fictional-potato is a client for mpd that adds functionality.
+mpdScheduler is a client for mpd that adds functionality.
 This is intended to be done via the mpd channel interface (but not yet implemented).

-Thanks to GitHub for the nice name proposal.

 ## Supported features